Best Place to Stay in Atlanta: Best Areas & Accommodation

 Because it’s such a hip and trendy area, hotels can be expensive.
 There are some awesome apartment rentals in the area, and some are even better than the hotels!
 Check out VRBO for some great options.

-Atlanta is one of my favorite cities in the south, mostly because I love the food and drink scene.
+Atlanta is one of my favorite cities in the South because I love the food and drink scene.
 No matter what you are craving, Atlanta has it!
-There are also tons of museums throughout the city to check out famous artwork as well as local art.
+There are also tons of museums throughout the city where you can check out famous and local artwork.

 Here are my favorite things to do around the city:

-- Check out Ponce City Market and Krog Street Market.
+• Check out Ponce City Market and Krog Street Market.
 While visiting Old Fourth Ward, check out Ponce City Market.
-The bottom floor is a food court, and the second floor is trendy shops.
+The bottom floor is a food court, and the second floor is filled with trendy shops.
 Krog Street Market is in Inman Park and has a food court and several breweries.

-- See the exhibits at the Atlanta Botanical Gardens.
+• See the exhibits at the Atlanta Botanical Gardens.
 This is a must when in Atlanta.
-They almost always have fun events, so make sure to check out the calendar and see what’s going on when you’re in the area.
-The gardens are beautiful at Christmas time with Christmas trees and twinkling lights everywhere.
+They almost always have fun events, so check out the calendar and see what’s happening when you’re in the area.
+The gardens are beautiful at Christmas time, with trees and twinkling lights everywhere.

-- Hang out at Piedmont Park.
+• Hang out at Piedmont Park.
 Atlanta has tons of green space, and Piedmont Park is one of my favorites.
-You can relax with your friends and have a picnic or take one of the workshops or classes the park offers.
+You can relax with your friends and picnic or take one of the park’s workshops or classes.

-- Drink at the breweries.
+• Drink at the breweries.
 Atlanta is full of local breweries.
-You’ll see tons of tourists and locals at them, especially on the weekends or during the evenings when there are happy hour deals.
+You’ll see tons of tourists and locals at them, especially on the weekends or evenings when there are happy hour deals.
 Some of my favorites are Eventide, Scofflaw, and Bold Monk.

-- Eat at Buford Highway.
+• Eat at Buford Highway.
 Buford Highway is what I miss the most when I think about Atlanta.
 It’s an amazing neighborhood to check out because of the diverse food scene.
-From Korean to Mexican to Argentian, you’ll find everything you’re craving here.
+You’ll find everything you’re craving from Korean to Mexican to Argentinian here.

 How to Get to Atlanta